14001 – Integrating Stripe with your website

 Live API Keys

-• Go back to Stripe.
+• Go back to Stripe Account.

 • Turn the toggle OFF next to View Test Data in the right side.